Skip to content

 The heimdall-rest service starts along with heimdall.

-Check the Heimdall service logs:
+Check the Heimdall service logs using the following command:

 journalctl -u heimdalld.service -f